X16Community/x16-docs/X16 Reference - 04 - BASIC.md

 The above example appends a region of memory from $A000 through and including $AFFF, stopping before $B000.
 Running both of the above examples in succession will result in a file MYFILE.BIN 12KiB in size.

+**Warning:** Appending to file involves a risk of corrupting the file system of the SD card!
+See [Appending to file](X16%20Reference%20-%2013%20-%20Working%20with%20CMDR-DOS.md#appending-to-file).

 ### BVLOAD

 **TYPE: Command**